 Protein Supplementation and Blood Sugar

 For diabetics, diet monitoring is paramount to staying healthy, especially when adding the stressors of a fitness regimen.
 Adding supplements is something that can be scary when you already have a pretty good handle on your diet and you want to avoid throwing a wrench in the works, but supplementation with protein powder is actually pretty risk-free.
-In fact, protein supplementation can lower blood sugar a bit in the short-term, so it can actually be implemented as a slight regulation tool, along with a means for packing on lean muscle mass.
+In fact, protein supplementation can lower blood sugar levels a bit in the short-term, so it can actually be implemented as a slight regulation tool, along with a means for packing on lean muscle mass.

 For regulating blood sugar, it is best to implement whey into your diet in the earlier parts of the day or before meals as noted in the study and video above.
-Breakfasts containing whey protein have proven to be effective at helping to control blood sugar throughout the day.
+Breakfasts containing whey have proven to be effective at helping to control blood sugar levels throughout the day.

 Whey protein also has the added benefits of reducing appetite, which can promote weight loss.
 The peptides and amino acids released into the gastrointestinal tract upon consumption have a direct effect of reducing your body’s hunger mechanism, which keeps you fuller and more satisfied for longer.